bcreane/bcreane.github.io/conversation/conversation.md

 BRENDAN_PHRASES = [
     "glass half empty",
     "but then I would have to kill you",
-    "Shhh, my noise canceling headphones aren't quite canceling enough.", "day drinking",
+    "that's a weird and worrisome request",
+    "sending incriminating body parts?",
     "Are you sure you aren't a pod person?",
     "Looks like a metadata issue.",
     "do you smell that too?",
     "Its probably Mike H's fault",
-    "The plan has three quarters of features stuffed into the next quarter.", "Definitely a sensor issue",
+    "The plan has three quarters of features in the next quarter.", "Definitely a sensor issue",
-    "My personal grooming has fallen behind",
-    "Perhaps another week in Orlando Florida will change your mind?", "We can get that new feature into a patch release."
+    "My personal grooming has fallen behind schedule", "Perhaps another week in Orlando Florida will change your mind?", "Shhh, my noise canceling headphones aren't quite canceling enough.", "We can get that new feature into a patch release."
 ]